 - Address: 6350 37 Mile Road, Romeo

-Pick up a pumpkin in this great spot to spend a day also picking apples and drinking fresh cider from the working mill.
-Open weekends only beginning Sept.
-7, check the website for updated picking schedule of your favorite apples and for changes in restrictions.
+Pick up a pumpkin in this great spot to spend a day.
+Also pick apples and drink fresh cider from the working mill.

-Pick your own apples and pumpkins and check out progress on the addition to the cider mill.
-The mill will open when construction is complete.
+Pick your own apples and pumpkins and take a relaxing wagon ride and check out the Corn Maze.
 Pick up some honey, apple butter, preserves and breads too.

 - Address: 6580 Judd Road, Milan